 Hey there!!
 Oh my my!!
-How is it Saturday and I am JUST posting my update again???
-It is supposed to go live Thursday and somehow that day runs past me like a thief with 100 glimmering diamonds!!🤣 I am excited to say that I did start moving in the right direction FINALLY!!
-I had a couple more set backs, but it should all up hill from here!
-It’s starting to build momentum to where I am willing to stay up to all hours of the night to get stuff done!
-That’s how you know I’m excited, even if this really is as far as I’ve gotten!
-Lol!
+How is it Saturday and I am JUST posting my kitchen remodel update again?
+It is supposed to go live Thursday and somehow that day runs past me like a thief with 100 glimmering diamonds!!🤣 I am excited to say that I did start moving in the right direction… FINALLY!!
+I had a couple more setbacks but with almost completing my kitchen island makeover, it seems all uphill from here!

 Don’t mind the old tile and complete nastiness, what do you clean under your dishwasher?😬

-Another thing we noticed was that under the sink when we took the sink out there was no shut off valve…there was only one and it was behind the dishwasher so again my hubby added shutoff valves under the sink!
+Another thing we noticed was that under the sink when we took the sink out there was no shut-off valve…there was only one and it was behind the dishwasher so again my hubby added shut-off valves under the sink!

 Something else that had us cracking up because we had never seen anything like it was this water faucet that was under the sink!
 It was actually connected to the water lines! 😂😳 I mean maybe there is a reason you would want to be able to use a water hose in the kitchen that I am not aware of yet!! 🤪 I am not even kidding, don’t know why it was there, but it surely was!!

 Okay, now we can finally talk about something other than problems!
 Lol!!
 So, did you see Gray’s Anatomy Thursday night?
 I kid, I kid!!
 I FINALLY built out the island!!
-It looks sooooo much better even though it is multi colored!! ????
+It looks sooooo much better even though it is multi-colored at this point!!
 I need to caulk it and add the baseboard and it is ready to go!!
 I am super excited about this…I know it’s not much but I’m telling you I am learning to celebrate the SMALL victories!!
 And I am just praying that I start knocking this stuff out left and right to get this done on time!
-Send me all the coffee….I see many many late nights over the next two weeks!
+Send me all the coffee…I see many many late nights over the next two weeks!
 Luckily sleep is so overrated!!

 So, I was originally going to add sides to the island just like Jen from Build Basic did, but I have a pillar that sits right up against the island, so that wasn’t an option, I was only able to build to the back, not the sides!
 But I was still able to make it work, so no matter what your situation, there is always something you can still do to make your home more beautiful!